-Vermilion’s Canadian production and assets are focused in West Pembina near Drayton Valley, Alberta and the Northgate area in southeast Saskatchewan.
+Vermilion’s Canadian production and assets are focused in West Pembina near Drayton Valley, Alberta and in southeast Saskatchewan and southwest Manitoba.

 We expect Canadian cash flows to be fully sheltered from cash taxes for the next 10+ years.

-Vermilion began actively developing the Cardium play in 2010 and through 2016 has drilled more than 200 wells.
+Vermilion began actively developing the Cardium play in 2010.
 Throughout this development cycle, we have made significant strides in improving play economics by working closely with service providers, changing completion methodology from hydrocarbon based-fractures to water-based fractures and drilling longer reach wells.
 Vermilion still holds a significant inventory of undrilled prospects in reserves and resources.

-Vermilion entered southeast Saskatchewan through the acquisition of a private company in April 2014 and we have subsequently added additional land.
-Our land base covers 65,000 net acres at an average working interest of approximately 91%.
-Much like our West Pembina area in Alberta, southeast Saskatchewan provides the opportunity for multizone development.
-Our primary target is the Mississippian Midale formation with secondary targets of the Mississippian Frobisher and Devonian Bakken/Three Forks.
+Vermilion entered southeast Saskatchewan through the acquisition of a private company in April 2014 and we significantly expanded our position with our acquisition of Spartan Energy Corp. in May 2018.
+Our land base covers over 500,000 net acres at an average working interest of approximately 85%.
+Much like our West Pembina area in Alberta, southeast Saskatchewan and southwest Manitoba provide the opportunity for multizone development.
+Our targets are the Mississippian Midale formation, along with the Frobisher/Alida and Ratcliffe formations.